willp240/rat-container/README.md

 - [Available here (Requires SNO+ DocDB access)](https://www.snolab.ca/snoplus/private/DocDB/0062/006281/001/RAT%20container%20tutorial.mp4)

 # To download the pre-built container
-**If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container:
+**If on a shared system/cluster**, Apptainer should be available so use the following command to obtain the latest version of the container:
 ```
-singularity pull --name rat-container.sif docker://snoplus/rat-container:root5
+apptainer pull --name rat-container.sif docker://snoplus/rat-container:el9
 ```
-The tag (in the above command, `root5`) can be replaced with the desired tag.
+The tag (in the above command, `el9`) can be replaced with the desired tag.

-Ensure that the Singularity version you are using is **&ge;3.2**

 At the moment, certain clusters (like Cedar) have firewall rules preventing access to SingularityHub.
-There is a version of the image located at `/cvmfs/snoplus.egi.eu/sl7/sw/containers/rat-container.sif` but keep in mind that it may not always be the latest version (this shouldn't matter if you are simply building/running RAT).
+There is a version of the image located at `/cvmfs/snoplus.egi.eu/el9/sw/containers/rat-container.sif` but keep in mind that it may not always be the latest version (this shouldn't matter if you are simply building/running RAT).

 ***
 **If on your own local machine**, Docker should be used as it is easier to install.
 The command to obtain the latest version of the container for Docker is:
 ```
-docker pull snoplus/rat-container:root5
+docker pull snoplus/rat-container:el9
 ```
-The tag (in the above command, `root5`) can be replaced with the desired tag.
+The tag (in the above command, `el9`) can be replaced with the desired tag.

-Docker doesn't actually create a file in your working directory in the same way that Singularity does; rather, it downloads the image layers and adds an entry to your local **Docker registry** which can be viewed by going:
+Docker doesn't actually create a file in your working directory in the same way that Apptainer does; rather, it downloads the image layers and adds an entry to your local **Docker registry** which can be viewed by going:
 ```
 docker images